-Students participating in a career technical education program will be provided at least one opportunity to obtain a college and career ready industry recognized credential in the career pathway the student is enrolled in.
-Work based learning opportunities will be available to any student in the system that meets the application requirements.
+Students participating in a career technical education program will be provided at least one opportunity to obtain career readiness industry recognized credential within the declared career technical program.
 Every career technical education program will conduct a minimum of two advisory council meetings with a minimum of five industry partner members.
 Industry partners that require specific skills sets or industry needs will be embedded CTE programs.